SeanHwangG/test/software/design/tinyurl/README.md

 ![database](images/20210220_194128.png)
 ![Flow](images/20210220_194215.png)

+> Problem

 * Our service is read-heavy
 * We need to store billions of records → Each object is small (less than 1K)
 * There are no relationships between records other than storing which user created a URL
 * base36 ([a-z ,0-9]) or base62 ([A-Z, a-z, 0-9])

+> Solution

+* NoSQL store like DynamoDB, Cassandra or Riak is a better choice
+* Can take the hash of the ‘key’ or the short link to determine the partition in which we store the data object

 ## API